Many or all companies we feature compensate us. Compensation and editorial

 We recommend not lending money to anyone unwilling to sign an agreement outlining the terms and conditions of the loan.

 Before you lend money to a family member, consider your overall financial situation and theirs.
 Review your finances to ensure you can afford to lend out money.
-Ask them to share details of their financial situation, like income, so you can assess their ability to repay the loan.
+Ask them to share details of their financial situation, including income, so you can assess their ability to repay the loan.

 One of the most common mistakes people make when loaning money to family or friends is not having an agreement in place that defines the terms of the loan.